- Request quote

 - Single slot frame rear module.
 Allows maximum number of Clip N Key V121 8G in frame (12 in 2U, six in 1U, two in desk top box).
 Provides relay bypass protection.
 Gives access to one HD/SD input with one clip output and one key or second clip output

 Finally - control.
 The most popular method is to use a cut-down version of the MultiLogo Control Software (supplied free on a CD when you buy Clip N Key).
-Alternatively for basic control use board edge switches, the integrated control panel if you've selected one of the 'AE' frames, a web browser running the free VisionWeb Control (included within the frame software), or alternatively order one of the items below...
+Alternatively for basic control use board edge switches, the integrated control panel if you've selected the 'AE' frame, a web browser running the free VisionWeb Control (included within the frame software), or alternatively order one of the items below...

 - 3U Ethernet remote control panel with touch screen